1wayto/vscode-bridge-connector/SETUP.md

 - **Port**: Change the HTTP server port (default: 8282)
 - **Enable**: Auto-start bridge when VSCode opens

+## 📜 Command Explorer

+- Launch via the status-bar menu entry **📜 Search VS Code Commands** or via Command Palette → `Bridge Connector: Search VS Code Commands`.
+- Enter any substring (for example `workbench.action.chat`) and the extension will call `vscode.commands.getCommands(true)` and filter the results locally.
+- Pick a command from the QuickPick list to copy the ID to your clipboard—handy for crafting `/command` payloads or spotting the exact identifier exposed by another extension.

 ## 🧪 Testing Commands